MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/customize-your-organization-theme.md

 - **Default logo**: Add a URL location that points to your logo.
 Make sure that the URL uses HTTPS.
 Add a HTTPS image url that allows anonymous access and doesn't require authentication.
 For default theme, you also have an option to upload a logo image that is less than 10kb.
 Your default logo can be in the JPG, PNG, GIF, or SVG format.
 For SVG images, they will be resized to fit 24 pixels vertically.
 JPG, PNG, GIF images will be scaled to fit 200 x 48 pixels.
 Logo aspect ratio will always be preserved.
 - **Alternate logo**: Add a URL location that points to your logo.
 Your alternate logo should be optimized for use in Office dark themes.
 Same requirements as the default logo.
 - **On-click link**: Add a URL location that points to your logo.
 You can use your logo as a link to any company resource, for example, your company's website.
+If you don’t select a URL location to your logo, it’ll default to the Office Home page.

 Select **Save** to save your changes.

+add screenshot

 You can remove your logos at any time.
 Just return to the **Logos** page and select **Remove**.